 Demonstrator: Salvador Lopez

 Using a scalpel blade, make a 6 to 8-centimeter long linear incision in a rostral to caudal direction, beginning just below the base of the neck and extending over the thoracic hump to expose vertebrae T9 to T13 [1].
-Then, with Graefe forceps or micro spring scissors, gently retract the connective tissue beneath the incision to expose the spinal muscle tissue [2].
+Then, with Graefe forceps and micro spring scissors, gently retract the connective tissue beneath the incision to expose the spinal muscle tissue [2].

-SCOPE: making a straight incision from the base of the neck to the thoracic hump using a scalpel blade.
+Used WIDE and SCOPE shot for this step: making a straight incision from the base of the neck to the thoracic hump using a scalpel blade.
+Timestamp: 0:13-0:22/ Video: P1003936

+3.1.1b Added shot: SCOPE: same as 3.1.1 but through the microscope, can use a combination of the shots

 SCOPE: using micro spring scissors to separate the connective tissue under the incision.

-Now, identify the T13 spinous process by locating the two white V-shaped tendons in the caudal half of the incision [1].
-The spinous process just rostral to this V is T13 [2].
+Now, identify the T13 and T12 spinous processes by locating the two white V-shaped tendons in the caudal half of the incision.
+The spinous process just rostral to this second V, moving head to tail, is T13 [1].

-SCOPE: Close-up of the two white V-shaped tendons within the incision area.

-SCOPE: pointing to the spinous process just in front of the V-shaped tendons.
+SCOPE: Close-up of the two white V-shaped tendons within the incision area, pointing to the spinous process just in front of the V-shaped tendons.

-Starting at T13 and moving toward T9, use micro scissors to make small incisions in the connective tissue between each vertebral process to separate them [1].
-Then, cut parallel channels along both sides of the spinous processes to expose the lamina of each segment [2].
+Starting between T13 and T12, moving toward T9, use micro scissors to make small incisions in the connective tissue between each vertebral process to separate them [1].
+Then, cut a parallel channel along the side of the spinous processes to expose the lamina of each segment [2].
 Repeat this dissection on both sides of the spine [3].

 SCOPE: making small cuts between spinous processes from T13 to T9.